-This article illustrates some examples of how Indian government deals with (Information) Technology.
+This article illustrates some examples of how the Indian government deals with (Information) Technology.

 Some of these projects are unheard of while some generated unnecessary hype.